BlueBoxWare/LibGDXGradlePlugin/README-kotlin.md

 * `outputFormat`: The output format (type: String, default: The extension of `outputFile`.
 If `outputFile` is not specified: "png")

 # General
-## LibGDX version
+## libGDX version
-The plugin comes with a bundled version of LibGDX, which is used for packing etc. To see the LibGDX version used by the plugin (this is not the version used by your project itself), run the `gdxVersion` task:
+The plugin comes with a bundled version of libGDX, which is used for packing etc. To see the libGDX version used by the plugin (this is not the version used by your project itself), run the `gdxVersion` task:

 ```dos